MagnascoLab/octoWatch/README.md

    - Click "Next" or "Continue" through the screens
    - Accept the license agreement
    - Use the default installation location (just click "Next")
+   - **IMPORTANT:** When it asks about adding to PATH, make sure to check the box that says "Add Miniconda to my PATH environment variable".
+This is ***extremely important***!
    - When it's done, click "Finish"

 ### Step 3: Install Git (a File Downloader)